 Temple’s Main Campus now hosts two stations as part of Philadelphia’s city-owned bicycle-sharing program, Indego.
 Click to learn more.

 Bike Temple is a university-wide program to promote bicycle use by Temple students, faculty, and staff.
-The overall goal of the program is to enable more people to travel on a bike and to do so safely and to build a great bike culture at Temple that supports the University’s commitment to sustainability and reputation for innovative, green programs.
 Bike Temple hosts a number of educational programs and events throughout the year.
-Learn more by visiting bike.temple.edu.
+Learn more about biking at Temple by visiting bike.temple.edu.

-Breakaway Bikes offers discounted bicycles, equipment, and repair/maintenance services available on Main Campus at their facility located on 13th Street between Berks Mall and Norris Street.
+Breakaway Bikes offers discounted bicycles, equipment, and repair/maintenance services available through their Main Campus trailer facility.
 To see discounted bikes and equipment offered, visit their shop or go to www.breakawaybikes.com.

 Think about offsetting greenhouse gas emissions when you travel.
 Organizations like Carbonfund.org allow you to make donations to fund third-party validated offset projects.

-Private busing in the city of Philadelphia includes but is not limited to Megabus, Bolt Bus, and Greyhound.
-These private busing companies can provide cheap transportation options home to cities such as New York, Boston, or Washington D.C.
+Private busing companies can provide cheap transportation options home to cities such as New York, Boston, or Washington D.C.
 Some buses provide services such as wifi and electricity to make your ride that much more enjoyable.
 Check out their websites for more details on stop locations, routes and times: Megabus, Bolt Bus, and Greyhound.

 From bus to rail, SEPTA makes getting around without a car easy.
 Use Plan My Trip or Google Transit to get up-to-the-minute directions from one location to another.
-Click here for more information.
+For New Jersey travel options, visit NJ Transit and PATCO.

 |Temple University SEPTA Pass||